 There are dozens of natural alternatives and remedies you can use instead!
 Pests hate lavender, thyme, tea tree oil, and other products with strong smells.
-There are natural, life-friendly catchers for bigger pests (like mice), that gets rid of the problem but doesn’t kill the poor thing.
+There are natural, life-friendly catchers for bigger pests (like mice), that get rid of the problem but don’t exterminate the poor thing.
 Also, even cleaning your home more often is a good approach when dealing with pests.

 Fill your home with plants